newrelic/video-agent-roku/README.md

 nrSetHarvestTime(nr as Object, time as Integer) as Void

 Description:
-	Set harvest time, the time the events are buffered before being sent to New Relic.
+	Set harvest time, the time the samples are buffered before being sent to New Relic for both Events and Logs.
 Min value is 60.

 Arguments:
 	nr: New Relic Agent object.